 Positive response from API's professional community on the release of the Journal of Attachment Parenting:

-“It’s surely difficult to keep up with the vast amount of new parenting studies that broaden every year, and for the most part, the same concepts that API's editors have promoted since their inception are just being re-proven, over and again, but often with further depth or expanding of our understanding,” says Linda Folden Palmer, DC, parenting research journalist and author of The Baby Bond.
+“It’s surely difficult to keep up with the vast amount of new parenting studies that broaden every year, and for the most part, the same concepts that API's editors have promoted since their inception are just being re-proven, over and again, but often with further depth or expanding of our understanding,” says Linda Folden Palmer, DC, parenting research journalist and author of Baby Matters.
 “The Journal clearly selects the best and the brightest of new, peer-reviewed articles available and succinctly boils them down for quick and clear absorption.
 The Journal of Attachment Parenting brings the final professional layer needed to support the value and validity of sensitive parenting choices.”

 “The Journal is a welcome contribution to the forwarding of awareness of the importance and benefits of Attachment Parenting in our generation,” says Shoshana Hayman, founder and director of the Life Center in Israel and Israel’s Regional Director for the Neufeld Institute.
 “It is of critical value to provide research that proves, or at least makes a strong case for the importance of, Attachment Parenting in modern times.
 In the publishing of this Journal, API is making a vital contribution to the future of our children and society.
 Confirming what our deepest instincts know to be true through honest research and application of its results would be of great support to those of us who promote Attachment Parenting worldwide.”